isl-org/TanksAndTemples/python_toolbox/evaluation/README.md

 |--|--|
 | ``Ignatius.precision.ply``  | ``Ignatius.recall.ply`` |

 (3D visualization of precision and recall.
-Each mesh is color coded using jet colormap)
+Each mesh is color coded using hot colormap)